Digitally Mature Manufacturers Have an Edge. How Digitally Mature Are You?

 7. Is automation in place or at least on the table?

-Given that COVID-19 has compounded the tight labor market and amplified staffing challenges, automation is becoming more important, particularly to manufacturers that have meaningful equipment and facility capacity to spare, but not enough human capacity to get the job done.
+Automation is becoming more important, particularly to manufacturers that have meaningful equipment and facility capacity to spare, but not enough human capacity to get the job done.
 The good news is that even as the need is rising, technologies are becoming more accessible and more affordable.

 At a minimum, you should at least be exploring your options and weighing the costs of automation.
 Look at implementable technologies that can dramatically reduce the need for people (think robots and co-bots).
 Focus on automating non-value-added activities first.